 What You Do:

-- Start by putting the lid on the plastic container, and turn the container upside down.
-Trace around the lid, and then make another circle around the outer edge, at least 2” wider than the first one.
+Start by putting the lid on the plastic container, and turn the container upside down.
+Trace around the lid, and then make another circle around the outer edge, at least 2 inches wider than the first one.

-- Glue the container, upside down, onto the cardboard compass base you have just made.
+Glue the container, upside down, onto the cardboard compass base you just made.

-- Now cut a broad triangle and square, about 3” across, from your construction paper.
-Cut a slit in each end of the straw, and pull the triangle through one end and the square through the other.
+Now, cut a broad triangle and a square, both about 3 inches across from your construction paper.
+Cut a slit in each end of the straw.
+Slide the triangle onto one end and the square onto the other.
 Use a bit of glue if they seem to slip.
 Push the pin through the center of the straw and attach it to the top of the pencil eraser.
 If you flick the straw, or blow on either end, it should move freely.

-- Take your wind vane outside to a place where the wind is not highly obstructed.
-Help your child find north, south, east, and west on a real compass, and line up the wind vane.
-Wait for the next breeze—the arrow will point to where it’s coming from, giving your child a great lesson to reinforce those first grade mapping and earth science skills she’s learning in school.
+Take your wind vane outside to a place where the wind is not highly obstructed.
+Help your child find north, south, east, and west on a real compass, and line up the wind vane accordingly.
+Wait for the next breeze; the arrow will point to where it’s coming from.